-Report shows half of charter schools in Richmond have substandard financial accountability and lack parent engagement
+Report shows half of Richmond’s charter schools have substandard financial accountability and lack parent engagement

 on November 20, 2018